 PROCEDURE TO FOLLOW AS REGARDS FELLING TREES

-The Forestry Act 1946 contains the main provisions for the felling of trees.
+The Forestry Act 2014 (replaced the 1946 Act) contains the main provisions for the felling of trees.
 Under this act it is an offence for any person to uproot or cut down any tree unless the owner has obtained permission in the form of a felling licence from the Forest Service.

 Applications for a Felling Licence is made on a Felling notice available from Garda station.